-Pacific Islands University (PIU) aspires to be a leader in providing accessible, transformational, quality Christian higher education to the people of Micronesia, to the Pacific Islands, and to the ends of the earth.
+Pacific Islands University (PIU) aspires to be a leader in providing accessible, transformational, quality Christian higher education and ministry training to the people of Micronesia, to the Pacific Islands, and to the ends of the earth.

-PURPOSE & MISSION STATEMENT
+PURPOSE AND MISSION STATEMENT

-Pacific Islands University exists to provide accessible, excellent, transformational Christian higher education and ministry training to the people of Micronesia, the Pacific islands, and to the ends of the earth.
-As such, our mission is to prepare men and women with a biblical worldview for leadership and service in life, work, and ministry in the global community and the church.
+Our mission is to prepare men and women with a biblical worldview for leadership and service in life, work, and ministry in the global community and the church.